Wartexnik/Chess.com-to-Lichess-Analysis/README.md

 # Chess.com to Lichess Analysis
- Chrome extenstion which allows for one-click import and analysis of a Chess.com game to Lichess.
+ Chrome extension which allows for one-click import and analysis of a Chess.com game to Lichess.

  Prerequisites:
  1. Get your personal Lichess API access token (https://lichess.org/api).